HenriDuquetteLaplante/docker-test-app/README.md

 # docker-test-app
-Dockerised application to learn about Docker
+Dockerised applications to learn about Docker